f-droid/fdroid-website/_docs/Build_Metadata_Reference.md

     In the case of an Ant project, it modifies _project.properties_ of the app and possibly sub-projects.
-This is likely to cause the whole _build.xml_ to be rewritten, which is fine if it’s a ’standard’ Android file or doesn’t already exist, but not a good idea if it’s heavily customised.
+This is likely to cause the whole _build.xml_ to be rewritten, which is fine if it's a 'standard' Android file or doesn't already exist, but not a good idea if it's heavily customised.

 `androidupdate: <auto/dirs>`<a name="build_androidupdate"></a>

-:   By default, ’android update’ is used in Ant builds to generate or
+:   By default, 'android update' is used in Ant builds to generate or
     update the project and all its referenced projects.
 Specifying update=no bypasses that.
-Note that this is useless in builds that don’t use Ant.
+Note that this is useless in builds that don't use Ant.

-    Default value is ’`auto`’, which recursively uses the paths in _project.properties_ to find all the subprojects to update.
+    Default value is '`auto`', which recursively uses the paths in _project.properties_ to find all the subprojects to update.

-    Otherwise, the value can be a comma-separated list of directories in which to run ’android update’ relative to the application directory.
+    Otherwise, the value can be a comma-separated list of directories in which to run 'android update' relative to the application directory.

 `encoding: xxxx`<a name="build_encoding"></a>

 :   Adds a java.encoding property to local.properties with the
     given value.
-Generally the value will be ’utf-8’.
-This is picked up by the SDK’s ant rules, and forces the Java compiler to interpret source files with this encoding.
+Generally the value will be 'utf-8'.
+This is picked up by the SDK's ant rules, and forces the Java compiler to interpret source files with this encoding.
 If you receive warnings during the compile about character encodings, you probably need this.